A beginner’s guide to planting the best asparagus

 What To Plant

 Plant healthy one year old crowns.
-These are the more robust than seedling, and don’t require any insecticides to control insects, where as seedlings do.
+These are more robust than seedling, and don’t require any insecticides to control insects, where as seedlings do.

 Prepare your site